State of Mind Customs: Responsive Website

 Using my sketches as a reference, I created mid-fidelity wireframes in Figma.
 I referenced the Google Material Design Guidelines for inspiration and best practices.
 I sent the owners of SOMC the mid-fidelity wireframes and user flow for approval.
 I explained that I chose to focus on these key screens because according to my research, these pages contained the information that users wanted the most.

 Since the owners wanted to keep their original logo, I didn't want to deviate from the strong branding that they used for years.
 The owners emphasized how they wanted a very clean and simple website.
-To further expand on the existing branding, I created a Style Tile.
+To further expand on the existing branding, I created a style tile.

 After the owners agreed to move forward with the wireframes, I created high-fidelity wireframes in Figma.
 Using my knowledge of Bootstrap and HTML/CSS, as well as device-specific grid systems and breakpoints, I designed screens for desktop, tablet, and mobile to ensure that they worked in a responsive environment.

-Methods: Testing Script, Affinity Map, Prototypes in Figma
+Methods: Prototype, Testing Script, Affinity Map